-These 2024 reforms addressed longstanding recommendations from oversight bodies and were instrumental in strengthening WMO's internal control environment, enhancing accountability and preparing the Organization for the more comprehensive changes implemented in 2025 and contained in the summary below.
+These 2024 reforms addressed longstanding recommendations from oversight bodies and were instrumental in strengthening WMO's internal control environment, enhancing accountability and preparing the Organisation for the more comprehensive changes implemented in 2025 and contained in this summary below.

-"One WMO": Historically, the WMO Secretariat operated through a series of distinct departments, each with its own mandate, leadership and workflows.
-While this structure allowed for specialization, it also fostered fragmentation and duplication of effort, and critically limited cross-functional collaboration, often impeding the Organization's ability to respond effectively to Member needs and evolving global challenges.
+"One WMO": Historically, WMO's Secretariat operated through a series of distinct departments each with its own mandate, leadership and workflows.
+While this structure allowed for specialisation, it also fostered fragmentation, duplication of effort and critically limited crossfunctional collaboration, often impeding the Organisation's ability to respond effectively to Member needs and evolving global challenges.

-The 2025 reorganization marks a decisive shift toward a "One WMO" approach.
-"One WMO" seeks to create a unified, integrated organizational framework that breaks down institutional silos and promotes synergy across all WMO activities.
+The 2025 reorganisation marks a decisive shift toward a "One WMO approach".
+"One WMO" seeks to create a unified, integrated organisational framework that breaks down institutional silos and promotes synergy across all of WMO activities.

-At its core, this transformation is centred on the adoption of a single Earth system approach, recognizing that weather, climate, hydrology and environmental services are interconnected and must be delivered through seamless coordination.
+At its core, this transformation is centred in the adoption of a single Earth System approach, recognizing that weather, climate, hydrology and environmental services are interconnected and must be delivered through seamless coordination.